JoeHowse/VisualizingTheInvisible/README.md

 # VisualizingTheInvisible
 A demo of tracking textured 3D objects, based on the presentation and workshop "Visualizing the Invisible" at PyImageConf 2018

+## Dependencies

+The code has been tested with the following dependencies:

+* Python 2.7
+* NumPy 1.14 or 1.15
+* OpenCV 3.3 or 3.4
+* WxPython 3.0
+* Spinnaker SDK 1.15 and PySpin 1.11 &mdash; optional, to support many FLIR / Point Grey industrial cameras

+Other versions may also work but have not been tested.